cloudmesh-community/book/chapters/prg/python/facedetection/facedetection.md

 #### Collect Function

-The result of each map process is merged to an array.
+The result of each map process is merged into an array.

     result = pdc.collect()